ojstan888/weather-app-react-js/README.md

-Created Weather app on ReactJS
+Created Weather app on ReactJS with API